terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 Edit this blueprint file to match your species!
 Specifically, add...
 * popid: The correct popid from your popmap file
-* nseq: The number of sequences (number of diploid sequences!!
-So your projection number from easySFS x 2)
+* nseq: The number of haploid sequences (i.e., the projection value you chose when running easySFS)
-* L (number of observed sites, including monomorphic sites).
-See text in previous sections.
 * whether_folded: if using an unfolded spectrum, change this to false
 * SFS: take the SFS (without the 0 bin) that you generated in Step 8 and paste it here (should be number of sequences / 2 bins)
 * project_dir: the directory you want created to hold your Stairway analysis files and results